 - cost share commitments, or

-- the hiring of new faculty or staff.
+- the hiring of new faculty or staff, or funding for students.

 NOTE: If invited to submit a full proposal, clone the original LOI/Preprop, change the proposal type to "New," cite the number of the preproposal E-Prop Checklist, add updated attachments as required for the budget, scope of work, etc., and route as usual for institutional approval.